acidgenomics/koopa/README.md

 ### `.bashrc` file

-The interactive session with now load `seqcloud` and change the default user permissions for better security.
+The interactive session with now load `seqcloud`.
+We also advise changing the default user permissions for enhanced security.

 ```{bash}
 . ~/seqcloud/seqcloud.sh